Ernest Shackleton

 Away from his expeditions, Shackleton's life was generally restless and unfulfilled.
-In his search for rapid pathways to wealth and security, he launched business ventures which failed to prosper, and he died heavily in debt.
-Upon his death, he was lauded in the press but was thereafter largely forgotten, while the heroic reputation of his rival Scott was sustained for many decades.
+In his search for rapid pathways to wealth and security, he launched business ventures that failed to prosper, and he died heavily in debt.
+He was lauded in the press upon his death but was thereafter largely forgotten, while the heroic reputation of his rival Scott was sustained for many decades.
 Later in the 20th century, Shackleton was "rediscovered", and he became a role model for leadership in extreme circumstances.
 In his 1956 address to the British Science Association, one of Shackleton's contemporaries, Sir Raymond Priestley, said: "Scott for scientific method, Amundsen for speed and efficiency[,] but[,] when disaster strikes and all hope is gone, get down on your knees and pray for Shackleton", paraphrasing what Apsley Cherry-Garrard had written in a preface to his 1922 memoir The Worst Journey in the World.
 In 2002, Shackleton was voted eleventh in a BBC poll of the 100 Greatest Britons.